 One possible solution to these challenges is to implement MFA in conjunction with more sophisticated tools and functionalities, such as a token-based SMS system (as opposed to the regular mobile phone-based systems), behavioral biometrics, and data encryption.
 But even though two-factor authentication has its limitations, the benefits of this cybersecurity practice should not be underestimated.

 For regular users, using 2FA to protect their personal data is optional.
 Today, you can switch on MFA for many social media platforms including Facebook, Twitter, LinkedIn, and Instagram.
 It’s also available for Dropbox, Google products, Microsoft systems, and many other popular solutions and cloud-based platforms.

 For businesses, however, multi-factor authentication, and 2FA in particular, is a recommended practice and, in some cases, even a regulatory requirement.
 For example, PCI DSS requirement 8.3 (from version 3.2) prescribes the use of multi-factor authentication for all network access to the card data environment, both remotely from outside the network and within the trusted network.
 The use of MFA is also required by NIST.

 According to the best security practices, here are the four types of tasks that this enhanced identity validation should be used for:

 - Confirmation of critical actions and transactions

-Although these tasks are naturally interconnected, we distinguish them to better specify the moments in the business processes when the multi-factor authentication is activated.
+Although these tasks are naturally interconnected, we distinguish them to better specify the business processes in which multi-factor authentication is required.